zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_ios.md

 ## Usage notice

-- Currently supported media formats: Local files in AVI, MP4, MP3, MKV, and FLV formats; Online media streams using RTMP and RTSP protocols.
+- Currently supported media formats: Local files in AVI, MP4, MP3, MKV, and FLV formats; online media streams using HTTP, RTMP and RTSP protocols.
 - When locally playing media resources, you only need the separate MediaPlayer Kit.
 When synchronously sharing media resources with remote users, you need to use the MediaPlayer Kit, Agora Native SDK, and RtcChannelPublishPlugin at the same time.
 The MediaPlayer Kit supports the local user to use the player function, the Native SDK supports live interactive streaming scenarios, and the RtcChannelPublishPlugin supports publishing media streams to remote users in Agora channel.

 ## Set up the development environment